fritzy/Dulcimer/README.md

 __runWithLock(callback)__

 Node.js is not threaded, but it is asynchronous.
 This can make database access in keystores hazardous.
-The issue requires you to understand some subleties about the event stack.
+The issue requires you to understand some subtleties about the event stack.
 Anytime you're updating a value based on get(s), you should lock around these operations to prevent the operation from changing under you.

 An incrementer is a good example.